Project News ·

 Tapping into a network of Reef Champions

-Piloting approaches to enable impactful community-led work is integral to the Reef Trust Partnership Community Reef Protection program model.
-This aims to build on work underway to strengthen collective action for Reef protection and resilience in the face of climate change and local threats.
+Strengthening and piloting new approaches to enable impactful community-led work is integral to the Reef Trust Partnership Community Reef Protection program model.
+This approach aims to build on work underway to strengthen collective action for Reef protection and resilience in the face of climate change and local threats.

-The development and delivery of the local action program is designed to tap into the local knowledge and insights of the network of the well-established Local Marine Advisory Committees (LMACs) spanning Queensland’s coast.
+The development and delivery of the local action program was designed to tap into the local knowledge and insights of the network of the well-established Local Marine Advisory Committees (LMACs) spanning Queensland’s coast.

 This blog reflects on the design of the program, its achievements to date and provides ideas around the next steps and how we apply what we learned along the way.